-Those wells are appraised by the West Virginia Department of Revenue, State Tax Department, Property Tax Division (the "Tax Department" or "State") based on a state-wide mass appraisal system.
-Certain variables are used by the State to value producing oil and natural gas wells, including, notably for this Brief, operating expenses.
-Specifically, the Tax Department periodically circulates a survey by which it solicits data from oil and natural gas producing taxpayers regarding operating expenses for their wells, and based on that, the Tax Department determines the operating expense variables used in its mass appraisal system.
+Department periodically circulates a survey by which it solicits data from oil and natural gas producing taxpayers regarding operating expenses for their wells, and based on that, the Tax Department determines the operating expense variables used in its mass appraisal system.
 The amount of operating expenses applied to a well using the mass appraisal system is based on a percentage of the well's gross receipts not to exceed a maximum amount, and the percentage and maximum vary by the type of well (typical or conventional, Marcellus, etc.).
 The operating expense calculations are included in a natural resources "valuation variables" document that the Tax Department releases annually.

-In addition to the valuation variables document, the Tax Department releases an annual administrative notice that lists the percentages and caps for operating expense calculations.
+In addition to the valuation variables document, the Tax Department releases an annual administrative notice that lists the percentages and maximum amounts for operating expense calculations.
 In prior years, the Tax Department invited taxpayers to submit actual operating expenses that exceed the percentages and maximum amounts listed in the valuation variables document.
 In several prior tax years, CNX submitted their actual operating expenses to the Tax Department for consideration.
-The 2016 administrative notice, unlike administrative notices from 2000 through 2015, however, does not include language that invites taxpayers to submit actual expenses, despite no changes to the West Virginia Code or the Tax Department's Legislative Rule that governs the valuation of producing natural gas wells.
+The 2016 administrative notice, unlike administrative notices from 2000 through 2015, however, did not include language that invites taxpayers to submit actual expenses, despite no changes to the West Virginia Code or the Tax Department's Legislative Rule that governs the valuation of producing natural gas wells.
 For tax year 2016, CNX had submitted its actual operating expense information to the Tax Department prior to the Tax Department releasing the administrative notice in which it omitted the language inviting taxpayers to submit actual operating expense information.

-CNX evaluated its actual operating expenses for calendar year 2014, and determined that for conventional wells in the county, the amount of operating expenses that it was incurring for each well exceeded the maximums set by the state.
+CNX evaluated its actual operating expenses for calendar year 2014, and determined that for conventional wells in the county, the amount of operating expenses that it was incurring for each well exceeded the maximum amounts set by the state.
 For property tax purposes, the operating expense data from calendar year 2014 is used to value the wells for tax year 2016.